Develop visual understanding of one and two point perspective.

 In your sketchbook, using pencil, complete the following exercises:

-(refer to the handout given in class as a guide, or click here to view a PDF of the handout: perspective handout)
+(refer to the handout and videos shown in class as a guide.
+PDF of the perspective handout)

 Part 1.
 Draw a cube above the horizon line.